 I know I’ve arrived when I see a band of runners exiting a gate onto the street corner.
 Done and sweat-dusted and exhaling hard as they stretch.

-A clockwise route makes sense to me, but not a single running Madrileño agrees (there are many).
+A clockwise route makes sense to me, but not a single running Madrileño agrees.
 Anti-clockwise they all jog, and I question why.
 Later a friend tells me (with a winking emoji) that it’s because I’m not a Madrileña – and maybe she’s right.
 I tend to chase the clock and am definitely prone to worry about mañana.

 Half-way down the right hand side of the park is one of the most peaceful libraries I have ever seen.
 Windowed pods jut out so that it’s possible to sit at a desk surrounded by glass, airily protected by trees above and beyond.

 I could move to this city just for a headspace place like that.